Treatments, options and pricing

 BIOCHEMISTRY

-Urea and Electrolytes Sodium, Potassium, ChlorideF, Bicarbonate, Urea, Creatinine, eGFR.
+Urea and Electrolytes Sodium, Potassium, ChlorideF, Bicarbonate, Urea, Creatinine, Estimated Glomerular Filtration Rate (eGFR).

 Bone Markers: Calcium, Phosphate, Uric Acid.